ronny1020/vue-reactive-form/README.md

   Reset the value, dirty and the errors.

-#### **AbstractFormGroup**
+#### **FormGroup**

-This is a abstract form group class, It's the prototype of FormGroup and DynamicFormGroup.

-It's can't be used directly.

-However, it's shared some properties and methods with FormGroup and DynamicFormGroup.
+The main class of this package.
+It's used to create a form group with not only inputs but also other form groups.

+It's also the default export of this package.

+To create a form group, you can use [FormBuilder](#formbuilder) object.

+TypeScript generics is used to define the mapped types of the form controls.

+The generic Type variables "T" is the type of the FormBuilder used to create the form group.

 - dirty